Robert R. McCammon

 Robert Rick McCammon (born July 17, 1952) is an American novelist from Birmingham, Alabama.
 One of the influential names in the late 1970s–early 1990s American horror literature boom, by 1991 McCammon had three New York Times bestsellers (The Wolf's Hour, Stinger, and Swan Song) and around 5 million books in print.
-Since 2002 he’s written several books in a historical mystery series featuring a 17th-century magistrate’s clerk, Matthew Corbett, as he unravels mysteries in colonial America.
+Since 2002, he's written ten books in a historical mystery series featuring an 18th-century magistrate’s clerk, Matthew Corbett, as he unravels mysteries in colonial America.

 Personal life

 His parents are Jack, a musician, and Barbara Bundy McCammon.
 After his parents' divorce, McCammon lived with his grandparents in Birmingham.
 He received a B.A. in Journalism from the University of Alabama in 1974.
 McCammon lives in Birmingham.
 He has a daughter, Skye, with his former wife, Sally Sanders.

 Career

 McCammon has published multiple award-winning books, including Mine in 1990 and Boy's Life in 1991.
 After the release of Gone South, McCammon chose to leave his publisher.
 After clashing with an editor at a new publisher over the direction for his historical fiction novel Speaks the Nightbird, he retired from writing.
 After a long hiatus which resulted from the reorganization of the publishing industry and McCammon's personal depression and soul searching, he returned to the publishing world with Speaks the Nightbird, the first book in the Matthew Corbett series.
 Publishers Weekly called it a "compulsively readable yarn," and said, "McCammon's loyal fans will find his resurfacing reason to rejoice."
-Since 2002, fourteen new books have been published, including eight, so far, in the Matthew Corbett series.
+Since 2002, seventeen new books have been published, including the ten books in the Matthew Corbett series.

-In 1985, McCammon's story "Nightcrawlers" was adapted into an episode of The Twilight Zone (1985).
+In 1985, McCammon's story "Nightcrawlers" was adapted into an episode of The Twilight Zone.

-Like Dean Koontz, McCammon for a while refused to let his first novels (up to and including They Thirst) be republished because, while not disliking the books, he did not feel that they were up to the standards of his later works.
-He wrote that he feels he was allowed to learn how to write in public, and therefore had decided to officially retire his earlier works.
-However, Baal, Bethany's Sin, The Night Boat, and They Thirst were re-released by Subterranean Press as limited edition novels.
+After years out-of-print, Baal, Bethany's Sin, The Night Boat, and They Thirst were re-released by Subterranean Press as limited edition novels.
 In a 2013 interview, McCammon acknowledged that some readers would like to have a complete collection of his work, and said "reading back over those books I find they’re not as poorly written as I recall them to be."
-They have also all been released as ebooks and audiobooks.